cacophony-wj/servitium/README.md

 ### Verifying the Modlist

-_Licentia_ is over 500GB in size.
+_Servitium_ is over **HALF A TERABYTE** in size with almost **HALF A MILLION** individual files.
 Given the likelihood of corrupted files during installation, it is strongly recommended that files be checked after installation.

-To verify the modlist, click the Gear icon in the upper right.
-Click the button along the middle left that reads "Launch Wabbajack CLI."
-Type the following commands:

-`cd cli`

-`wabbajack-cli verify-modlist-install -m "path to the Licentia.wabbajack file" -i "Licentia install folder path"`

-You must replace the portions in quotations with the specific file locations on your system.
-The Command Line Interface will hash and verify every file in the list against a known signature.

-I recognize that many people are unfamiliar with file paths and how to type in command-line commands.
-Most modern devices never require such knowledge.
-[Here](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/) is a comprehensive guide on how to use the command line.
-I realize this solution is not ideal, but until a Verify button is added to _Wabbajack_, this step will remain necessary for larger modlists.
-Note the location of your `Licentia.wabbajack` file and your `X:\Licentia` directory and do your best.

-You must reinstall the list until every file returns as a 100% match.
+**DO NOT OPEN MOD ORGANIZER 2 AFTER INSTALLATION.** This will cause the Verification to fail.

+To verify the modlist, launch the _Wabbajack_ app again after installation.

+Ensure that all the same settings are used as during the installation process.
+You need the **SAME** `.Wabbajack` file and the **SAME** Modlist and Downloads folders.

+Click the **VERIFY** button in the Lower Right Corner of _Wabbajack._

+Wait for the process to complete.
+It can take quite some time.

+You **MUST** receive a popup webpage that is **BLANK** with **ZERO ERRORS** or you will have horribly weird bugs and crashes that are impossible to troubleshoot.

+If you receive **ANY** errors you **MUST** reinstall the list with the "Overwrite" checkbox selected.
+Do not worry, it will not redo everything. _Wabbajack_ can scan itself to see what's wrong and repair only what needs to be repaired.

+**YOU MUST RECEIVE ZERO ERRORS.
+THIS IS NOT OPTIONAL.**

 This may be much more difficult if your Internet connection is poor, or the _Wabbajack_ app is frequently interrupted.
-Do note that if you launch _Mod Organizer 2_, you just changed some files, so they will not verify.
-Do not touch anything before verifying.

 ## Post-Installation